Stories | Families Usa Skip to Main Content

 Health Care Value

-Everyone deserves to live their healthiest life, but as a nation, we spend over $4 trillion a year on health care, yet the quality of care we receive, and our overall health outcomes are not improving.
-We are all trapped in a complex system that’s driving individuals and their families into crushing medical debt and is not keeping us healthy.
-More than half of Americans are worried about affording health care and a third are forced to choose between paying for rent, groceries, or other essentials and health care.
+As a nation, we spend over $4 trillion each year on health care, but our health and health care are not improving.
+More than half of Americans are worried about affording health care and a third are forced to choose between paying the rent check or the grocery bill, and their medical bills.
 We deserve better, higher-quality health care.
 Choose a story below to learn more health care value experiences.

 Why Don't We Know, Before We Go?